dakshinatharindu/firesim-nvdla/README.md

 ./marshal install workloads/darknet-nvdla.json
 ```

 Then, configure FireSim to simulate the target which has the NVDLA model.
 In order to do that, in `firesim-nvdla/deploy/config_runtime.ini`, change the parameter `defaulthwconfig` to `firesim-quadcore-no-nic-nvdla-ddr3-llc4mb`.
-Additionally change `workloadname` to `darknet-nvdla.json`.
+Additionally, change `workloadname` to `darknet-nvdla.json`.
 Your final `config_runtime.ini` should look like this:

 ```
 # RUNTIME configuration for the FireSim Simulation Manager